Planting Bare Root Shrub Roses in a Pot: Step-by-Step

 Bare root roses are best planted between October and April, during bare root season.
 This gives them time to establish ready to bloom come summer.

-Your Chosen Rose
+Your Chosen Rose:

 Gardening Gloves